 Stoicism is a philosophy that dates back over two thousand years.
-Some of the earliest texts written by the ancient Stoics weren’t preserved long enough to read today, but that doesn’t mean there’s a lack of Stoic reading material for us to enjoy and learn from.
+Unfortunately, some of the earliest texts written by the ancient Stoics weren’t preserved long enough for us to read today.
+But that doesn’t mean there’s a lack of Stoic reading material that we can enjoy and learn from.

 Here is an extensive list of the best Stoicism books along with brief descriptions and links to them on Amazon.
 They are categorised as follows:

 ‘In this thought-provoking book, Massimo Pigliucci shares his journey of discovering the power of Stoic practices in a philosophical dialogue with one of Stoicism’s greatest teachers.’

-Whether you’re already familiar with Seneca and Marcus Aurelius, or you’re entirely new to Stoicism, this handbook will help you embrace challenges, thrive under pressure, and discover the good life!
+52 week-by-week lessons to help us apply timeless Stoic teachings to modern life.
+Whether you’re already familiar with Stoicism, or entirely new, this handbook will help you embrace challenges, thrive under pressure, and discover the good life!

 The Little Book of Stoicism: Timeless Wisdom to Gain Resilience, Confidence, and Calmness, by Jonas Salzgeber

-This compelling, highly actionable guide shows you how to deal more effectively with whatever life throws at you and live up to your best self.
-A mix of timeless wisdom and empowering advice, The Little Book of Stoicism will point the way to anyone seeking a calm and wise life in a chaotic world.
+This compelling, highly actionable guide shows you how to deal more effectively with whatever life throws at you.
+A mix of timeless wisdom and empowering advice, it will point the way to anyone seeking a calm and wise life in a chaotic world.